 - Scissors or Cricut/cutting machine

-The most difficult part of the project for me was finding 4 patterns of scrapbook paper and a background color that all went together.
-I finally decided I was satisfied with a floral theme.
-I considered a more modern look with blacks/whites/grays, but the rest of my Spring decor is colorful, so I decided to go for it!
-Once you have colors and patterns picked out, it is time for the crafting to begin.
+The most difficult part of the project for me was finding 4 patterns of scrapbook paper and a background color that went well together.
+I eventually decided on a floral theme with a pastel background.
+Once you have colors and patterns picked out, it is time for the real crafting to begin!

 **Important!** Before moving on to Step 2, rearrange the patterns to see which order looks best.
 Also decide which order the bunnies will stand in.

 I used my Cricut to cut the silhouettes.
-If you don’t have a Cricut, just print, cut, trace them onto the scrapbook paper to cut.
+If you don’t have a Cricut or other cutting machine, just print, cut, trace them onto the scrapbook paper to cut.
 This project led me to learn how to create my own svg files (the most compatible type of file for the Cricut ).
-I wasn’t able to find the silhouettes I wanted on an image search, so I made my own set!
-There were some options available for purchase online, but I’m excited that I figured out how to do this on my own.
 I’m happy to share these files with you for free!
 You can download them below:

-Paint the canvas (might need 2 coats), depending on preference.
-Once the canvas has dried (I used a hair dryer to speed up the process), lightly glue the bunnies to the canvas.
+Paint your canvas-I needed two coats.
+Once the canvas has dried, lightly glue the bunnies to the canvas.
 Glue isn’t totally necessary since the Mod Podge will secure the paper to the canvas, but it helps to make sure they stay in place.
 The brushing of the Mod Podge could cause the paper to rip or fold with the brush strokes if not glued.

 Mod Podge it!
 I always watched my mom use this magical stuff when I was young.
-I thought it was pronounced “modge podge,” which is what I still choose to call it, haha!
+I thought it was pronounced “modge podge,” which is what I still choose to call it for nostalgic reasons!
 Anyways, in this step be sure to keep your brush strokes moving in the same direction (I went horizontal), and be careful not to let the brush cause the paper to fold.
 Try to do this step quickly–once the Mod Podge begins to dry, going over it again with the brush will create flakes and the end product won’t be smooth.

 Once the Mod Podge has dried, thread a needle and place a knot at the end of the thread.
 Thread it through the middle of the pom pom and sew the pom pom onto the bunny.
 I went back and fourth 3 times through each tail and ended the stitch of the back of the canvas.
 Non-sewers click here for details about making an end knot.